Experienced Reivers ready to wrestle

 Iowa Western’s first home match is scheduled for Feb.
 11 against Iowa Central.
 Home meets will take place at Kanesville arena on Iowa Western’s campus.

-As of the date of this publication it is anticipated that fans and spectators will not be permitted to attend.
-However, Watts commented that this topic will potentially be reviewed and reassessed on Feb.
+As of Wednesday, it is anticipated that fans and spectators will not be permitted to attend.
+However, Watts commented that the topic will potentially be reviewed and reassessed on Feb.
 1.